IBM/storage-fusion/AI/fusion-openshift-ai/README.md

 ## Final Outcome: A Fully GitOps-Managed AI Platform on Fusion
 Using this approach, Red Hat OpenShift AI is installed and managed declaratively on IBM Fusion through a single Argo CD Application resource.

-The entire lifecycle, including installation, upgrades, configuration drift correction, and component enablement, is now managed declaratively through Git.
+The entire operator and platform lifecycle — including installation, upgrades, drift correction, and component enablement — is managed declaratively through Git.

-The operator lifecycle, health monitoring, and platform configuration are fully controlled from Git, ensuring consistency across environments.

-This establishes a scalable and production-ready deployment model for enterprise AI workloads.
+This establishes a scalable and GitOps-driven deployment model suitable for enterprise AI workloads.